SystemsApproach/private5g/ran.rst

 The high-level description of the RAN in Chapter 2 was mostly silent about the RAN’s internal structure.
 We now focus on those details, and in doing so, explain how the RAN is being transformed in 5G.

-This involves first describing the stages in the RAN's packet processing pipeline, and then showing how these stages are being disaggregated, distributed, and implemented.
+You can think of the RAN as having one main job: to transfer packets between the mobile core and a set of UEs.
+This means it is deeply involved in the management and scheduling of radio spectrum that we discussed in the last chapter, but there is more to it than that.
+We start by describing the stages in the RAN's packet processing pipeline, and then showing how these stages are being disaggregated, distributed, and implemented.